-Dublin City Council seeks to promote the economic, social and cultural development of Dublin city and in doing so contribute significantly to improving the quality of life of the people of the city of Dublin.
+Dublin City Council seeks to promote the economic, social and cultural development of Dublin City and, in doing so, contribute significantly to improving the quality of life of its people.

 The delivery of high quality services, tailored to meet the needs of all our customers, remains one of Dublin City Council’s core objectives and is included in our Corporate Plan.
 This quality service includes not only the level and quality of service given to our customers, but also the quality of our decision-making processes, the efficiency and effectiveness of our corporate operations, standard of our facilities and our ability to adapt in an ever-changing environment.

 In order to provide the most effective and targeted range of services to meet the needs of the citizens, communities and businesses of Dublin city we are required to collect, process and use certain types of information about people and organisations.
-Depending on the service being sought or provided the information sought may include ‘personal data’ as defined by the Data Protection Acts and by the EU General Data Protection Regulation 2016 (GDPR).
+Depending on the service being sought or provided, this information may include ‘personal data’ as defined by the Data Protection Acts and by the EU General Data Protection Regulation 2016 (GDPR).
 The personal data may relate to past and future service users; past, current and prospective employees; suppliers and members of the public who may engage in communications with Dublin City Council.
-In addition, Dublin City Council may need from time to time, to collect, process and use certain types of personal data to comply with regulatory or legislative requirements or as otherwise reasonably required for the performance of our functions.
+In addition, Dublin City Council may need, from time to time, to collect, process and use certain types of personal data to comply with regulatory or legislative requirements, or as otherwise reasonably required for the performance of our functions.

 Why do we have a privacy statement?

-Dublin City Council has created this privacy statement in order to demonstrate our firm commitment to privacy and to assure you that in all your dealings with Dublin City Council we will endeavour to ensure the security of the data you provide to us.
+Dublin City Council has created this privacy statement in order to demonstrate our firm commitment to privacy, and to assure you that in all your dealings with Dublin City Council we will endeavour to ensure the security of the data you provide.

 Dublin City Council creates, collects and processes a significant amount of personal data in various multiple formats on a daily basis.
-This data may be submitted by you through application forms or our website or through correspondence with you.
-We may also obtain information about you from other sources such as government departments or other statutory bodies and also from other third parties (including members of the public) and from public sources where required.
-Dublin City Council commits to using personal data which is: –
+This data may be submitted by you through application forms or our website, or through correspondence with you.
+We may also obtain information about you from other sources, such as government departments or other statutory bodies,from other third parties (including members of the public) and from public sources where required.
+Dublin City Council commits to using personal data which is:

 - Obtained lawfully, fairly and in a transparent manner